When the Quality Management System (QMS) is activated, information relating to the survey project is written to an XML file.

 - Tide Processor

-Acquired data is stored in three different categories; each stored separately.
+Acquired data is stored in three different categories; each is stored separately.

 These categories are: